 Let’s talk about what you might say to them.

 This Sunday is our Multigenerational Ingathering.
 Welcome to the new church year which begins with a service on the Parish House back lawn near the Memorial Garden.

-Today’s service will include a Water Communion so remember to bring a small sample of water from a spiritually significant place (near or far) to add to our communal bowl.
+Today’s service will include a Water Communion so don’t forget to bring a small sample of water from a spiritually significant place (near or far) to add to our communal bowl.
+Please also bring a chair or blanket to sit on and some lunch for after the service.
 I invite you to bring a friend!